sethvm/kimiquotes/README.md

 ```
 GET /quotes/all
 ```
-Return quotes from a specified year, where `:year` is the year value
+Return quotes from a specified year
 ```
 GET /quotes/year/:year
 ```